Dulles Connector Sound Walls

 About the Project

 Sound walls are being constructed on both sides of the Dulles Connector Road/Route 267, between Chain Bridge Road/Route 123 and Interstate 66 (almost four miles) in Fairfax County.

 The sound walls will mitigate noise from Dulles Connector Road traffic and Dulles Metrorail, which has been constructed at-grade in the median and on elevated rail flyovers along the Dulles Connector Road.

 Work was completed under two contracts:

 1. Ground-mounted sound walls on the Connector Road in each direction from Chain Bridge Road to I-66 (UPC 98232)

 Work began June 14, 2013.
 The contractor is Lane Construction Corporation.

-Crews started working on the southbound side first and have completed approximately 90% of the work.
+Crews started on the southbound side first and have completed approximately 90% of the work.
 Northbound work has begun.
-The contractor will also construct sound barriers spanning the gap between Old Dominion Drive and the beginning of the existing wall on the I-495 southbound (outer loop) side.
+The contractor will also construct sound barriers spanning the gap between Old Dominion Drive and the beginning of the existing wall on the I-495 southbound (Outer Loop) side.
 Work on this portion is expected to begin in November/December 2014.
-Currently the contractor is working between Pimmit Run & I-66 on both the southbound and northbound sides of the Dulles Connector Road.
+Currently, the contractor is working between Pimmit Run & I-66 on the northbound side of the Dulles Connector Road.

 2. Structure-mounted sound walls parallel to the bridges over Chain Bridge Road, Magarity Road and Pimmit Run (UPC 103668)

 Work began on Oct.
 28, 2013.
 Fort Myer Construction Corporation is the contractor.

 The project is constructing sound walls as required by Chapter 874 Virginia Acts of Assembly 2010: